KBheid/VanillaCrossover-Pixelmon-Addon-/README.md

 **TODO**

 ## Future Features (ordered by difficulty to implement):
-- Torrent ability applies Dolphin's Grace periodically, re-implementing dolphin effect.
 - Snorlax can act as a sleeping bag, allowing the player to sleep anywhere (thus healing all of their mons and turning night to day).
 Should not set their spawn point.
 - Pokemon with the Seed Bomb move will pick up seeds/carrots/etc. near them and plant them nearby (if able).
 - Sandshrew/Sandslash apply a large mining speed bonus to nearby players if the Pokemon is standing on Sand or Sandstone.
 (Haste beacon effect, maybe Haste 3 but testing needs to be done).
   - This effect will be configurable as "Apply *X* effect if *Y* mon is on *Z* block"
 - Machoke/Machamp will apply a periodic boost to mining speed, haste effect (say a 30 second buff once every couple minutes, for reference but undecided).
   - This effect will be configurable as "*W* mon applies *X* effect every *Y* seconds for *Z* seconds"
-- Blaze ability provides periodic fuel to nearby furnaces.
 - Heatran will instant-smelt items in nearby furnaces occasionally.
 - Some Pokemon that can be traded with to re-implement Piglin bartering.
+- Add some cosmetic blocks.
 - Cramorant will fish occasionally (vanilla fishing rewards, but configurable)
 - Camerupt works as a (slow? but) mobile furnace with infinite fuel.
-- ~Unified Pokemon stat config~ (done)
-- ~Unified configuration - allow Species, Ability, and Move specifiers for each effect.
-Ie. no hard-coded requirements.~ (done)
-- ~Swap to yaml for config files, which should allow cleaner and more robust configuration~ (done)
+- When the player is flying (with elytra or on a pokemon) any flying Pokemon from their party that are out will fly in a V pattern with the player at the front.
+(Require AI framework)
 - Timburr evo line can chop trees.
 (Requires an AI framework for controlling Pixelmon movement).
 - AI Framework for controlling Pokemon entities' movement/actions.
 - The ability to leave Pokemon out while not in your party.
 (This will likely be a large task and may require the AI framework).

+- Completed meta-tasks:
+  - ~Unified Pokemon stat config~ (done)
+  - ~Unified configuration - allow Species, Ability, and Move specifiers for each effect.
+Ie. no hard-coded requirements.~ (done)
+  - ~Swap to yaml for config files, which should allow cleaner and more robust configuration~ (done)